ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 __Kai Hou Yip, Quentin Changeat, Nikolaos Nikolaou, Mario Morvan, Billy Edwards, Ingo P. Waldmann, Giovanna Tinetti__

 ## How to use it
-There are two ways to run the code:
+There are two ways to use the code:

 ### Model Training + Sensitivity test
 For those who would like to train a model and use the sensitivity test, you can run the following command in the terminal: